zsteinkamp/m4l-CorrelationModulation/README.md

 ### Smooth
 Use the `Smooth` dial to control how many samples are averaged to produce the output value.
 A higher number will produce smoother output.
 You can control the smoothing by time or with a note value.

+### Curve
+Adjusts the power of the curve mapping to the output values.
+Higher numbers have exaggerated responses to changes in correlation.

+### Scale
+Scales the output value by the specified value.

+### Invert
+Inverts the output signal.

 ### Shift
 Increases or decreases the output value by a fixed amount.

-### Scale
-Scales the output value by the specified value.

 ## Common Problems